evilurl/CCNA-Prep-Labs/03 VLAN with L3 Switch/README.md

      - VLAN 30: `192.168.30.1/24`
      - VLAN 100: `192.168.100.1/24`
 5. **Configure SSH**: Enable SSH on both switches for secure management.
-6. **Integrate DNS/DHCP Server**:
-   - Configure DHCP to provide IP addresses to the PCs.
-   - Configure the DNS server with appropriate records.
-7. **Ensure Connectivity**: All PCs should be able to ping each other.
+6. **Ensure Connectivity**: All PCs should be able to ping each other.

 ---